BcnBitcoinOnly/dust-raffle/README.md

 ### Bans

-In the period between the server receiving all the hard commitments and the winner pending the raffle transaction, any of the participants can double spend one of their inputs, and if their transaction gets mined first it will invalidate the raffle transaction.
+In the period between the server receiving all the hard commitments and the winner getting the raffle transaction mined, any of the participants can double spend one of their inputs, and if their transaction gets mined first it will invalidate the raffle transaction.